FAQ / Read before you Buy

 Q 09: I bought the pack but the sounds are not as loud as factory patches / other third-party patches – is that normal?

 A: In some synths yes.
-When I design my patches I keep the levels around 50%.
-This is because many synths get overdriven if you push their amp levels higher.
+When I design my patches in synths with a specific form of gain-staging, I keep the levels around 50% to retain some headroom.
 You can always make the patches louder by raising the volume on your mixer or on the patches themselves.
 Sometimes I also attach a “loud version” library file where the patches have higher gain, so you can use that version if you like (although some patches in that version may sound a little bit different than the demo).

 Q 11: I bought the pack but for the love of Christ I can’t manage to load it correctly into my synth – can I get my money back?

 A: No. This is a digital product so after your purchase it is deemed “used” and impossible to return or exchange.
 My soundsets are 100% tested & working.
 I have never received any negative feedback about bugs or errors from buyers.
 If you’re having difficulty importing it, there’s probably something wrong at your end – please check your cable connections, software settings, hardware settings, etc. Also, you can always write me an e-mail and I’ll try to figure out what the problem is:) If the situation is unusually difficult, you can record a movie clip with your phone – I will be able to see your process and understand what’s wrong.

-Q 13: What is your approach to mod wheel, macro knobs and aftertouch?
+Q 13: What is your approach to mod wheel / macro knobs / aftertouch?